-- Library borrowing. - Buddy class activities. - Physical Education program (Fundamental Motor Skills). - Whole school excursions, incursions and activities. - Introduction to Virtues and You Can Do It (YCDI) programs - Edudance (Term 3) - Computer activities. - Reading Books: During the year students will begin to take home reading books.
-They will need a reading book bag.
+- · Literacy and Numeracy sessions.

+- Library borrowing.

+- Buddy class activities.

+- Physical Education program (Fundamental Motor Skills).

+- Whole school excursions, incursions and activities.

+- You Can Do It ( YCDI) programs

+- Edudance (Term 3)

+- Digital Technologies.

 Library Borrowing

 Children will be borrowing books from the school library on a weekly basis.
 Children will need a LIBRARY BAG to carry books in.
 This is separate from their Kindy and Pre Primary bag.
 If you wish to purchase one, they are available from the school office.